jacobmitchinson/MakerBot/README.md

 Makerbot has a standarised way of incorporating new modules that make it easy to write new modules for Makerbot.

-To create your new module, you must provide the public interface with a single #getResponse method.
+To create your new module, you must provide a public interface with a single #getResponse method.
 This method should take two arguments:

 1 -  Extra arguments you wish to use with Makerbot